Afghanistan: The Last Marxist weighs in; on COVID, socialism, Travelers TV series and art (audio and video recordings)

 Jay, I think you have posed art as occupying a space outside capital, outside modernity, representing a romantic response to the instrumentalization of the world.
 I believe there were elements of this in Lydia’s remarks as well.
 In contrast, I think Adorno and Benjamin challenge us to see how art also becomes instrumental reason, in the sense that art is an instrument of capital.
 It is not as though there is reason that is used instrumentally, and reason that is not used instrumentally.
 Rather, reason becomes instrumentalized by capital so that the Enlightenment becomes a more ambiguous phenomenon after 1848.
 There is a reversal of means and ends after 1848 such that one can no longer understand capital as the advance of Enlightenment, but can only see the Enlightenment as the means of capital.
 Rather than “non-conceptual knowledge,” Adorno and Benjamin see art as part of the reason of capital, but also, therefore, as bearing the ambivalence of capital and potentially making that ambivalence recognizable.

 A similar difficulty, which came up in Gregg’s presentation, is getting beyond an understanding of emancipation in terms of cracks or fragments in society.
 This conception of emancipation traces back to a kind of Romantic Counter-Enlightenment, from which Marx and, thus, Benjamin and Adorno, would have to be distinguished.
 I take great issue with the claim that Adorno and Benjamin were enchanted by the sacred.
-Like Hegel, they were tasked with understanding continuity and change in the desacralization of the world Download the game.
+Like Hegel, they were tasked with understanding continuity and change in the desacralization of the world.
 Hegel had to account for the ways that religious metaphysics remain with us in spite of, and even through, the disenchantment of the world.
 Kant and Hegel understood this in the sense that religion was a prior form of reason, but I do not think they argue for a Romantic re-enchantment of the sacred against the disenchanted world.
 Marx, Benjamin, and Adorno certainly do not.

 LG: This treats Adorno and Benjamin as if they are producing a theory of society or a theory of art in a traditional sense—that is, taking a step back, coming up with a theory, and then imposing it upon society, art, or capitalism.
 What Adorno and Benjamin share in their writing is precisely this turning back on themselves to ask how, actually, does one write about this.
 They always turn back on the structures of thought and writing.